taskrabbit/react-native-tune-sdk/README.md

 ## Installation

-### Installation with rnpm
+### Installation with npm and react-native link

 1. `npm install --save react-native-tune-sdk`
-2. `rnpm link react-native-tune-sdk`
+2. `react-native link`

+*(note: this project hasn't been published to npm yet.
+Until then, use `npm install --save TuneOSS/react-native-tune-sdk`)*

-With this, [rnpm](https://github.com/rnpm/rnpm) will linking most of the dependencies for you, but you will still need to do some of the manual steps below, step 5 and 6 will have to be done for both the iOS installation and android, and steps 7 and 8 will also be needed for iOS.
+[react-native link](http://facebook.github.io/react-native/releases/0.40/docs/linking-libraries-ios.html) will link most of the dependencies for the TUNE SDK Bridge for you, but you will still manually install the TUNE SDK core framework and perform a few linking and code modification steps manually as listed below.

+This package installs the TUNE SDK Bridge for React Native.
+This exports bindings to the TUNE SDK methods so you can access the native SDK methods from the javascript you write in your React Native app.

+Please refer to the [TUNE SDK iOS Quick Start](https://developers.tune.com/sdk/ios-quick-start/) and the [TUNE SDK Android Quick Start](https://developers.tune.com/sdk/android-quick-start/) for instructions on installing and linking the core framework in your app.

-## iOS Manual Installation
+## iOS Bridge Installation
+You can ignore steps 2, 3 and 4 if you ran `react-native link`.
+These steps are automatically completed for you during the linking phase.

 1. `npm install --save react-native-tune-sdk`
 2. In Xcode, right-click the Libraries folder under your project ➜ `Add Files to <your project>`.
 3. Go to `node_modules` ➜ `react-native-tune-sdk` ➜ `ios` ➜ `RNTuneSDKBridge` and add the `RNTuneSDKBridge.xcodeproj` file.
 4. Add libRNTuneSDKBridge.a from the linked project to your project properties ➜ "Build Phases" ➜ "Link Binary With Libraries"
-5. Next you will have to link a few more SDK framework/libraries which are required by GA (if you do not already have them linked.)
+5. Next you will have to link a few more SDK framework/libraries which are required (if you do not already have them linked.)
 Under the same "Link Binary With Libraries", click the + and add the following:
-  1. AdSupport.framework
+  - AdSupport.framework
+  - CoreSpotlight.framework
-  2. CoreTelephony.framework
+  - CoreTelephony.framework
-  3. iAd.framework
+  - iAd.framework
-  4. libz.tbd
+  - libz.tbd or libz.dylib
-  5. MobileCoreServices.framework
+  - MobileCoreServices.framework
+  - QuartzCore.framework
-  6. Security.framework
+  - Security.framework
-  7. StoreKit.framework
+  - StoreKit.framework
-  8. SystemConfiguration.framework
+  - SystemConfiguration.framework
+  - UserNotifications.framework (only on Xcode 8 to support iOS 10+)

 6. Under your project properties ➜ "Info", add a new line with the following for you TUNE SDK config:
   * Create a dictionary named TUNE.